Can dogs eat rice?

 Yes, dogs can eat red rice in moderation.
 It should not take the place of your dog’s regular diet.

 No, dogs should not eat uncooked red rice.
-If they do, find out how much and call the vet if you feel it was too much given your dog’s size.
+If they do, find out how much and call the vet if you feel it is too much, given your dog’s size.
 Also, call the vet if you are unsure.
 See the section on uncooked rice above.

 For a good bland diet using red rice, you can combine cooked red rice with chicken broth, boiled chicken, and perhaps a yam or two.
 This should help alleviate digestive distress for your furry friend.